tuzig/www.tuzig.com/content/pages/services.md

 Title: Services

-Tuzig's main service is taking ownership of new software projects and delivering their first few iterations.
+Tuzig's main service is leading new software projects and delivering their first few iterations.

 Our biggest value is when we help with that important